Popular health news television shows and magazine articles in recent years have brought the problem of sleep apnea to the public attention.

 If you have been injured in a North Carolina truck accident caused by a drowsy truck driver, your decision to hold the driver accountable is a positive step for you and a warning to the trucking industry that this problem must not be ignored.
 If a trucking company employs the driver, that company also may be liable for its negligence in allowing a driver with apnea to get behind the wheel.

-Call the Speaks Law Firm today at 910-341-7570 (local) or 877-593-4233 (statewide toll-free) to schedule a conference with an experienced Wilmington truck wreck lawyer.
+Call the Speaks Law Firm today at 910-341-7570 (local) or 877-593-4233 (statewide toll-free) to schedule a conference with an experienced Wilmington truck accident lawyer.
 As always, your first consultation with our North Carolina personal injury attorneys will be FREE and confidential.
 As your legal representatives, we promise we will get you the best compensation available for your medical bills, disability, and other losses.